HAECHI-LABS/vvisp/CONFIGURATION.md

 14) The value specified by `${variables.varName}` is replaced with `constant` by 3).

-15) You can also specify `initialize` for a nonUpgradeable contract. haechi-cli calls the function after deployment.
+15) You can also specify `initialize` for a nonUpgradeable contract. vvisp calls the function after deployment.